bztia/fit_sync/README.md

 - `--start-date DATE`: Only consider activities after date (YYYY-MM-DD)
 - `--end-date DATE`: Only consider activities before date (YYYY-MM-DD)
 - `--limit N`: Maximum number of activities to consider

+> **Note**: When using the `download` command with `--index`, the application caches the activity list for 30 minutes to improve performance.
+If you need to refresh the list, use `clear-cache --activities-only` before running the command again.

 #### Sync Command
 - `--source`: Override source account from config